Directional differentiability for elliptic quasi-variational inequalities of obstacle type: Introduction

-\item Fix $T_0 \in (0,T)$ small.
-Assume the following: if $z\colon (0,T_0) \to V$ satisfies $z(t) \to u$ as $t \to 0^+$, then for all $t \in (0,T_0)$, where $C_a$ and $C_b$ are the constants of coercivity and boundedness from earlier.
+with where $C_a$ and $C_b$ are the constants of coercivity and boundedness from earlier.
 (This is a sufficient condition; what we really need is \eqref{eq:requiredSmallness} and there may be a better way of phrasing the assumption). \end{enumerate} Since $\Phi$ is Hadamard directionally differentiable, it is also compactly differentiable (see \cite{Shapiro}).
 This means that

-Observe carefully that \ref{item:assPhiDerivativeBounded} and \ref{itm:smallnessOfDerivOfPhi} depend on the specific function $u$, i.e., these are \emph{local} conditions. \begin{remark}In fact, \ref{itm:PhiDiff} can be weakened significantly by requiring Hadamard differentiability of $\Phi$ only at the point $u$, i.e., locally, as in assumptions \ref{item:assPhiDerivativeBounded} and \ref{itm:smallnessOfDerivOfPhi}. \end{remark} \begin{remark}[Compactness vs. complete continuity] Recall that a compact operator maps bounded sets in the domain into sets with compact closure in the range.
+Observe carefully that \ref{item:assPhiDerivativeBounded} and \ref{itm:smallnessOfDerivOfPhi} depend on the specific function $u$, i.e., these are \emph{local} conditions.
+Note also that the radius $\epsilon$ in \ref{itm:smallnessOfDerivOfPhi} can be arbitarily small, i.e., the stated boundedness of the derivative of $\Phi$ is required only around a closed ball at $u$ with arbitrarily small radius. \begin{remark}In fact, \ref{itm:PhiDiff} can be weakened significantly by requiring Hadamard differentiability of $\Phi$ only around the point $u$, i.e., locally, as in assumptions \ref{item:assPhiDerivativeBounded} and \ref{itm:smallnessOfDerivOfPhi}. \end{remark} \begin{remark}[Compactness vs. complete continuity] Recall that a compact operator maps bounded sets in the domain into sets with compact closure in the range.
 If $\Phi$ is completely continuous, then it is compact.
 But since $\Phi$ is allowed to be nonlinear, if $\Phi$ is compact, it does not necessarily follow that $\Phi$ is completely continuous.
 Hence the set of compact operators is larger than the set of completely continuous operators. \end{remark} \begin{remark} Some comments regarding the assumptions on $\Phi$ are in order. \begin{enumerate} \item If $\Phi$ is directionally differentiable and Lipschitz, it is Hadamard differentiable.

 \item If $\Phi$ is Lipschitz, the following relationship between the Lipschitz constant and $\Phi'$ holds:

 \item If $\Phi$ is a superposition operator (i.e., $\Phi(z)(x) = \Phi(z(x))$) and $\Phi \colon H^1(\Omega) \to H^1(\Omega)$ is compact, then $\Phi$ can only be a constant function.